ng-web-apis/universal/README.md

 -   `SPEECH_SYNTHESIS` — add `UNIVERSAL_SPEECH_SYNTHESIS` for a type-safe mock for `window.speechSynthesis`
 -   `PAGE_VISIBILITY` — no need to do anything

-You can also provide all the tokens at once with `UNIVERSAL_TOKENS` constant
+You can also provide all the tokens at once with `UNIVERSAL_PROVIDERS` constant

 ## Special cases